-To a given straight line to apply, in a given rectilineal angle, a
+To a given straight line to apply, in a given rectilineal angle, a parallelogram equal to a given triangle.

 Let AB be the given straight line, C the given triangle and D the given